juanchete-udacity/FSND/projects/02_trivia_api/starter/backend/README.md

 #### Virtual Enviornment

 We recommend working within a virtual environment whenever using Python for projects.
-This keeps your dependencies for each project separate and organaized.
-Instructions for setting up a virual enviornment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
+Following the instructions in [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) is recommended, but we offer a guide if you are using WSL with Windows

 First install python3-venv in your Ubuntu WSL installation
 ```bash